shobhakartiwari/iOS_Lead_Interview/README.md

 - **Enhanced Testability**: The use of DI and decoupled components allows for easier unit testing of the ViewModel.
 - **Responsive UI**: Reactive programming ensures that the UI remains in sync with the underlying data model seamlessly.

+## 24. When displaying images in a UITableView, how would you approach caching those images to improve performance?
+What factors would you consider in deciding how much data to store in the cache?
+- To improve performance when displaying images in a UITableView, I would implement a caching strategy that includes both in-memory and on-disk caching.

+### In-Memory Caching:
+- I would use an in-memory cache to store recently accessed images.
+This allows for quick retrieval as the user scrolls, improving the overall responsiveness of the app.
+Libraries like SDWebImage or Kingfisher can be helpful because they have built-in memory caching mechanisms.
+On-Disk Caching:

+- In addition to in-memory caching, I would implement on-disk caching to store images for offline access and reduce redundant network requests.
+This is especially useful for images that are not frequently updated.

+### Determining Cache Size:
+- To determine how much data to store in the cache, I would consider the following factors:
+- Available Memory: Monitor the app’s memory usage to set a reasonable limit for the in-memory cache, typically around 10-20% of available memory.
+- Image Size and Frequency of Access: Analyze the average size of images and their access patterns.
+Frequently accessed images can be prioritized for caching.
+- Cache Eviction Policy: Implement an eviction policy, such as Least Recently Used (LRU), to remove the least accessed images from the cache when the size - - limit is reached.

+### Cache Invalidation:
+- Lastly, I would implement strategies for cache invalidation, such as checking for updates on the server or allowing users to refresh images manually to ensure that they see the most current data.
+- By combining these strategies, I can optimize image loading in the UITableView while managing memory effectively and enhancing user experience.